americanexpress/unify-jdocs/readme.md

    *                                                      If the type of the value specified in the path in the document does not match
-   *                                                      If the path specified is not of array element type */ void setArrayValueDouble(String path, double value, String... vargs);
+   *                                                      If the path specified is not of array element type */ void setArrayValueBigDecimal(String path, BigDecimal value, String... vargs);

   /**
    * Sets the specified value in the specified array element in the given path